Yuri Urbanovich was born in Tbilisi, the capital city of the Republic of Georgia. He was naturalized as a citizen of the United States in 2014.

 Until October 1999, Dr. Urbanovich was co-director of CSMHI’s conflict resolution program in the Republic of Georgia.
 In 1999-2000, he directed an interdisciplinary project entitled “Political Identity, National Interests, and Foreign Policy” at the University of Virginia which focused on controversial issues of contemporary international politics.

-Since 2000, Dr. Urbanovich has served as Lecturer in the Departments of Politics, Slavic Languages and Literatures, and the School of Continuing & Professional Studies (BIS) at the University of Virginia.
+From 2000 to 2018, Dr. Urbanovich was Lecturer, General Faculty.
+In 2018, he was promoted to Associate Professor, General Faculty.
+Throughout this period he has been associated with the Departments of Politics, Slavic Languages and Literatures, and the School of Continuing and Professional Studies (Bachelor of Interdisciplinary Studies).
 His courses and seminars include:

 - Nationalism in World Affairs